caseykneale/ChemometricsTools.jl/docs/src/Demos/OtherPackages.md

 Worth noting, the Bayesian approach also provided us with uncertainty estimates - for free.
 Okay, not for free, the computer definitely calculated them, but we didn't need to provide analytic expressions, propagate error over a compute graph, etc. This is a serious advantage of Bayesian modelling methods.
 The discussion of calculating prediction intervals for advanced regression methods can be extremely technical, and in some cases, world experts are still scratching their heads...

-So which model would I choose?
-Personally I'd choose none of these, I'd spend more time tuning the Turing models and giving each approach a fair chance.
-Seeing what I could learn from each approach, and then combining that knowledge into a final model.
-I'd also introduce more metrics, statistical tests, and examine more plots than what is shown here.
-If I had to chose one, say a deadline was coming up, I would likely choose the horseshoe regression.
-This method afforded model weights that although not statistically validated, matched a known result.
-That's better than nothing!

 ## Conclusions
 As you can see, the Julia ecosystem is very flexible.
 We are able to load data from ChemometricsData.jl, do preprocessing via ChemometricsTools.jl, build some compute heavy models in Turing.jl, perform a little post analysis with Statistics.jl, ChemometricsTools.jl, and organize data with DataFrames.jl.
 All without much trouble whatsoever.

+Which model would I choose?
+Personally I'd choose none of these, I'd spend more time tuning the Turing models and giving each approach a fair chance.
+Seeing what I could learn from each, and then combining that knowledge into a final model.
+I'd also introduce more metrics, statistical tests, and examine more plots than what is shown here.
+Unfortunately, life is rough, and I don't have time to do that right now.
+But - to escape some caveats - if I had to chose one, say a deadline was coming up, I would likely choose the horseshoe regression.
+This method afforded model weights that although not statistically validated, matched an empirical result "okay".
+That's better than nothing!

+## References
+1. Trevor Park & George Casella (2008) The Bayesian Lasso, Journal of the American Statistical Association, 103:482, 681-686, DOI: 10.1198/016214508000000337)
+2. K.F.
+Palmer and D. Williams, "Optical Properties of water in the near infrared," Journal of the Optical Society of America, V.64, pp. 1107-1110, August, 1974.